BinksWANG/ESG_Risk_Project/readme.md

 To address these challenges, we propose building an end-to-end data pipeline that processes, analyzes, and visualizes ESG risk data for the top 500 companies.
 The solution will include:

     • Centralized Data Ingestion:

-        • Collect ESG risk data from reliable sources (CSV files) and store it in a centralized data lake (Google Cloud Storage).
+        • Collect ESG risk data from reliable sources (CSV files) and store it in a Google Cloud Storage.

         • Use batch processing to ingest and update data periodically (yearly).

     • Data Processing and Transformation:

         • Clean and preprocess the raw data to handle missing values, duplicates, and inconsistencies.

         • Transform the data to derive additional metrics, such as average ESG risk scores by sector or industry.

         • Use batch processing tools like Apache Spark or AWS Glue for efficient data transformation.

     • Data Warehouse and Analytics Engineering:

         • Load the processed data into a cloud-based data warehouse (BigQuery).

         • Use dbt (Data Build Tool) to implement dimensional modeling and create analytics-ready datasets, including fact and dimension tables.

     • Real-Time Monitoring (Optional):

         • If real-time updates are required, integrate a streaming pipeline using tools like Kafka or Google Pub/Sub to handle incoming ESG data streams.

         • Use stream processing tools like Apache Flink or Spark Streaming to analyze real-time data.

     • Dashboard Development:

-        • Include visualizations such as:
+        • visualizations:

             • A bar chart or pie chart showing the distribution of ESG Risk Levels (categorical data).

             • A line chart showing trends in Total ESG Risk Scores over time (temporal data).

         • Add filters and drill-down options to allow users to explore data by sector, industry, or company.

-Key Aspects
-✅ Which sectors have the highest ESG risks?
-✅ How environmental and governance risks influence overall ESG scores?
-✅ Can we predict ESG scores for companies without existing data?

 Technology Stack

     • Google Cloud Platform (GCP)

         • Compute Engine: Hosting VM instance.

         • Google Cloud Storage (Datalake): Where data lands.

         • BigQuery (Datawarehouse): Where data is stored in dimensional modeling.

         • Spark (Data Processing Layer): Local cluster on VM instance.

-    • Mage
+    • kestra

-        • Orchestration Tool: Used for our data pipeline flow.  (kestra)
+        •  Used for our data pipeline flow.

     • DBT (Data Build Tool)

         • Reporting Layer: Built in models.

     • Docker

         • Containerization: Wrapping Mage and Spark in containers.

     • Terraform (Infrastructure as Code)

         • Deployment: Used to deploy all the needed resources on GCP.

 data pipeline: batch